 Small Business Administration Programs

 The Small Business Association (SBA) programs extend from lines of credit to loan guarantee programs.
-These programs provide small business with financing that might be harder for smaller ventures to acquire.
+These programs provide small businesses with financing that might be harder for smaller ventures to acquire.
 Find a more detailed description here.

 USDA Business & Industry Loan Guarantee

 The purpose of the B&I Guaranteed Loan Program is to improve, develop, or finance business, industry, and employment and improve the economic and environmental climate in rural communities.
 This purpose is achieved by bolstering the existing private credit structure through the guarantee of quality loans that will provide lasting community benefits.
-It is not intended that the guarantee authority will be used for marginal or substandard loans or for relief of lenders having such loans.
+It is not intended that the guarantee authority will be used for marginal or substandard loans or for the relief of lenders having such loans.
 Open to a wide variety of partnerships and individuals, click here to learn more.